All About Security and Fire Alarm Systems Installers

 Security & Fire Alarm Systems Installer Example Install, program, maintain, or repair security or fire alarm wiring and equipment.
 Ensure that work is in accordance with relevant codes.

 A Day in the Life of a Security & Fire Alarm Systems Installer

 - Examine systems to locate problems, such as loose connections or broken insulation.

 - Provide customers with cost estimates for equipment installation.

 - Drill holes for wiring in wall studs, joists, ceilings, or floors.

 - Test and repair circuits and sensors, following wiring and system specifications.

-Security and Fire Alarm Systems Installers state the following job skills are important in their day-to-day work.
+When polled, Security and Fire Alarm Systems Installers say the following skills are most frequently used in their jobs:

 Installation: Installing equipment, machines, wiring, or programs to meet specifications.

 Speaking: Talking to others to convey information effectively.